 What I like about Click Maint CMMS:

-• I’ve seen G2 reviewers highlight the reporting module as a key feature, particularly for managing maintenance costs and budgeting, making it easier to track asset usage and generate detailed reports for analyzing activities and costs.
+- I’ve seen G2 reviewers highlight the reporting module as a key feature, particularly for managing maintenance costs and budgeting.
+This module makes it easier to track asset usage and generate detailed reports to analyze activities and costs.

 What G2 users like about Click Maint CMMS: